 Refinement of the decision aid

 The initial CPC decision aid was developed and tested in a single-center pilot randomized trial at the Mayo Clinic in Rochester, Minnesota, United States, as described previously.
 The process of decision aid development was evidence-based, iterative, involved patients and key stakeholders, was based on participatory action research, used design approaches to ensure the final iteration met the needs of end-users, and resulted in a tool that satisfied International Patient Decision Aid Standards (IPDAS).
 After the pilot trial was completed and prior to beginning the multicenter trial, the decision aid underwent additional revisions based on input from the patient (MD) and caregiver (AL) representatives engaged in the trial and the investigative team in order to increase the clarity of the decision aid and improve patient comprehension.
-The refined CPC one-page decision aid is included in Figure
+The refined CPC one-page decision aid is included in Figure 2.

 In the process of preparing for the trial it became clear that one of the participating sites (University of Pennsylvania) frequently used coronary CT angiography in chest pain patients at low-risk for ACS in lieu of cardiac stress testing.
 To ensure the decision aid facilitated a conversation that included options relevant to the setting in which patients are frequently considered for coronary CT angiography, a second version of the decision aid was developed for use at this site (Figure 3).

 Participating clinicians were trained by means of a one-hour grand rounds presentation given by the lead investigator at each participating site, as well as a training video that demonstrated use of the decision aid in a simulated patient encounter.
 The lead study coordinator at the central coordinating site trained each of the study coordinators at the participating sites to ensure comprehension of the study protocol and the standardized execution of study procedures.
 As was done in our pilot trial, study coordinators will offer to provide the treating clinician a concise refresher of the content included in the decision aid at the time of patient enrollment.
 Videos of the patient-clinician disposition discussion will be obtained to assess the fidelity of the use of the decision aid in the intervention group and to monitor for contamination in the control group.
 Video and audio recordings will be consented to separately and are not required for participation in the trial.